|Nutrition Facts (per serving)|

 Personally, I like my taquitos on the fat side and light on the cheese.
-Most recipes will tell you to only put about one tablespoon of filling in each corn tortilla before you roll it up, but I usually put more like two or three, hence why the filling is spilling out over the ends so beautifully in the photo!
+Most recipes will tell you to only put about 1 tablespoon of filling in each corn tortilla before you roll it up, but I usually put more like two or three, hence why the filling is spilling out over the ends so beautifully in the photo.

 Looking for more vegetarian Mexican food?
 Check out this complete list of of meatless Mexican meals here, or this guide to vegetarian foods for your Cinco de Mayo party.

-- Next, take a warmed corn tortilla and spread 1-2 tablespoons of the bean mixture in a single line a little away from the center of the tortilla.
+Next, take a warmed corn tortilla and spread 1 to 2 tablespoons of the bean mixture in a single line a little away from the center of the tortilla.
 Sprinkle with about 1 1/2 teaspoons of shredded cheese.

 Now you can choose to either bake or fry your taquitos.